Reviewed by: Dr. Brian Sullivan

 For those experiencing significant inflammation or damage, doctors might prescribe anti-inflammatory medications to help reduce symptoms and promote healing.

-Early diagnosis and strict adherence to a gluten-free diet are paramount for managing celiac disease.
+Early diagnosis and strict adherence to a gluten-free diet are paramount for the treatment of celiac disease.
 While the condition can pose significant challenges, understanding effective treatments can empower you to take control of your health and improve your quality of life.

-If you suspect you have celiac disease or are struggling with your current management plan, don’t hesitate to contact the GI associates doctors at Gastroenterology Associates of Tidewater at (757) 547-0798.
+If you suspect you have celiac disease or are struggling with your current management plan, don’t hesitate to contact our GI Associates doctors for celiac disease treatment in Virginia Beach at Gastroenterology Associates of Tidewater at (757) 547-0798.